seqweb/seqweb/docs/systems_design.md

 - ![SeqWeb Code Icon](/assets/icons/seqwebcode_icon_32x32.png) `seqwebcode`
 - ![SeqWeb Icon](/assets/icons/seqweb_icon_32x32.png) `seqweb`

-The first is associated with `oeis.org` and the other three with `seqweb.org`.
-The OEIS and SeqWeb systems themselves are operationally decoupled and are related exclusively through their data repositories in GitHub.
+The first repo is associated with `oeis.org` and the other three repos with `seqweb.org`.
+Because the OEIS and SeqWeb systems are intentionally operationally decoupled, they are correlated through structural parallels between their data repositories in GitHub--for example the `seqwebdata` file named `A000000.ttl` would be derived using information from the corresponding `oeisdata` file named `A000000.seq`.

 ![OEIS Data Icon](/assets/icons/oeisdata_icon_32x32.png) As mentioned above, the OEIS system uploads updated snapshots to its `oeisdata` repo.